Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Senior Living History of Nursing Homes, Hospitals, and Assistance Programs

 Before much-needed rules and regulations were put in place, older generations faced primitive “old age homes” and substandard medical care.
-In the resources above, learn more about the public and private efforts that supported improving older adults' health, housing, and financial futures.
+In the resources above, learn more about the public and private efforts that improved older adults’ health, housing, and financial futures.

 History of Senior Living Population and Life Expectancy

-Advancements in medical technology and increased access to quality health care played vital roles in life expectancy and population growth.
+Advancements in medical technology and increased access to health care boosted life expectancy and population growth.
 The resources below provide an in-depth look at the lives of men and women as they approached their golden years.

 History of Senior Living – 1700s